Loris Azzaro: After Azzaro's death

+Other activities

+At Baselworld in 2007, Azzaro launched its first jewelry line, done under license with Gay Frères.

+Death

 Azzaro died from cancer at the age of 70 on 20 November 2003.
 He was survived by his wife Michelle Azzaro, two children, Beatrice Azzaro and Catherine Azzaro, and three grandchildren.
 His daughter Beatrice Azzaro ran his company, Couture Loris Azzaro.